#Core Concepts

 When a memory is created or updated, a vector embedding is computed asynchronously in the background.
 Embeddings enable semantic search -- finding memories by meaning rather than exact keywords.

-Memory Engine supports three search modes:
+Memory Engine supports three search modes.
+Quick guide:

 Find memories by meaning.
 Uses vector embeddings and cosine similarity.

-me memory search "how does authentication work"
+me memory search --semantic "how does authentication work"

 Good for finding conceptually related content even when the exact words differ.
+For short literal terms, identifiers, and exact words, prefer fulltext or hybrid search; semantic-only rankings are not lexical and can return unrelated short memories.

 Find memories by keywords.
 Uses PostgreSQL BM25 ranking.